x-wheel-of-fortune/Salary_service/README.md

 # FastAPI User Management and Salary Service

-This project is a RESTful API service built with FastAPI for managing user accounts and viewing salary information.
+This project is a REST API service built with FastAPI for viewing salary information.
 It includes authentication mechanisms to ensure that only authorized users can access sensitive salary data.

 ## Features